Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Homomorphic MDP Representation

-\end{definition} We can extend the above notion to non-exact homomorphisms, where a theoretical bound is set for value error approximation~\cite{ravindran2004approximate}.
-The problem is to find the basis functions $\phi$ and $\alpha$ that minimize the homomorphism distance, which naturally involves finding the functions $\sigma_s$ and $\sigma_a$.
+\end{definition} This concept can be extended to non-exact homomorphisms, where a theoretical error bound is set for the approximation of the state and action spaces~\cite{ravindran2004approximate}.
+The problem is then to design functions $\phi$ and $\alpha$ to minimize the homomorphism distance.

+An implicit implementation of the \gls{mdp} homomorphism theory is provided by \gls{sfr}, which was first conceived in~\cite{dayan1993improving} and was further developed in~\cite{borsa2018universal, chua2024learning}.
+This technique enables the design of state and action representations aligned with long-term consequences associated with the agent's policy, not just immediate observations, overcoming the issue of compounding errors.

+In particular, \gls{sfr} allows us to decompose the reward as a linear combination of feature components: